isabella232/consumerview_integration_guide/README.md

 ### Step 6
 Once you have finished configuring your workflow, you can click on "Show data" to see the results.

-## Troubleshooting

 ## FAQs

 1. What columns to tag?

 The more columns you tag the better the result will be.
-However, at least you these Data Tags: Forename, Surname, Zip Code/Postal Code, and Country.
+However, you must you at least these Data Tags: Forename, Surname, Zip Code/Postal Code, and Country.

 2. Why do I only get data back for US records?